 It is the Age of Personalization

 We are in the age of personalization.
-Calling it hyper-personalization won’t be wrong either. eLearning has taken personalization seriously.
+And so, calling it hyper-personalization won’t be wrong either. eLearning has taken personalization seriously.
 Tailoring the eLearning experience to suit an individual’s habits or preferences is gradually becoming the norm.
 Users want to consume information in bite-sized pieces—check.
-Users want to use a mobile for learning—check again.
-Users want a better interface to interact with—well, sure.
+Users want to use mobile for learning—check again.
+They want a better interface to interact with—well, sure.
 Users want gaming elements for assessment—done again!

 Personalization makes eLearning more interactive and engaging no doubt.
 But how can it make it more effective?
-That can be achieved with contextualization—by taking into account job roles, the departments, organizational goals, the tasks being currently performed etc. Context helps in aligning the learning goals with the expected learning outcomes by making the course relevant to the user.
+That can be achieved with contextualization—by taking into account job roles, the departments, organizational goals, the tasks being currently performed etc. As a result, context helps in aligning the learning goals with the expected learning outcomes by making the course relevant to the user.